Fix & Identify Largest Contentful Paint (LCP) issues

 4. Minimize StyleSheets.
 Minimize your stylesheets by removing unused references and unneeded characters like spaces, tabs and newlines.

 5. Make stylesheets Cacheable.
-For repeat visitors, eliminate the LArgest Contentful Paint render delay completely by serving the CSS files directly from the browsers cache.
+For repeat visitors, eliminate the LArgest Contentful Paint render delay completely by serving the CSS files directly from the browser's cache.

 6. Consider using a CDN.
 I have said it a few times.
 A well configured CDN will improve resource timing!